local-projects/ofxRRScenegraph/readme.md

 We used this Scenegraph for some Touchscreenapplications successfully.
 Although the Concept of putting almost all functionality into one magic object may not be the best way build this, but i like it that way, thats why.

-Make sure you have all the needed addons linked, the most important ones are included in the libs folder.
-Some of them are a bit modified.
-And if using ofxPango, be sure to link to all the needed libraries in header search paths.
+Make sure you have all the needed addons linked.search paths.

 The Pango version is a fork from roxlu with some added functionality like tabstops.